debezium/debezium-examples/tutorial/README.md

 ### XStreams

-The connector can use the XStreams API, which requires a license for the Golden Gate product (which itself is not required be installed, though).
+Instead of LogMiner, the connector can use the XStreams API, which requires a license for the Golden Gate product (which itself is not required be installed, though).
+The connector option `database.connection.adapter` must be set to `xstream` to do so.

 Adjust the host name of the database server and the name of the XStream outbound server in `register-oracle-xstreams.json` as per your environment.
 Then register the Debezium Oracle connector: